canthom/canthom/README.md

 ### As a [famous general once said](https://youtu.be/rEq1Z0bjdwc)... *Hello there!*

 I'm [Thomas Can](https://toma.dev/), a self-taught developer from France, Normandy.
-I specialize in Front End development and Web design.

 What I do :
 - I specialize in Front End development and Web design : as a CSS enthousiast, I like to create beautiful and simples things.